Moshiii/Moshiii.github.io/_pages/cv.md

 ## Experience

+### Deep learning Researcher - Softengineering, York University

+* Research Project: Automated testing pipline on the Robustness of Bert-like models.

 ### Software Engineer – Business Intelligence, Achievers
 May.
-2019 – Present
+2019 – July.
+2020

-*	Team lead of awarded project: Created comments keywords insights system highlighting Date, Name and Event using Named Entity Recognition, Spacy, NLTK and relevant NLP technique
+*	Team lead of awarded project: Created Named Entity Recognition system highlighting Date, Name and Event using Spacy, NLTK, Gensim and other NLP technique

-* Created Machine learning based Recommender System that recommend nominees to the user in social network by Collaborative Filtering based on the relevance between message and user.
+* Created a recommender System that recommend nominees to the user in social network by Collaborative Filtering based on the relevance between message and user.

-* Reduced ETL data warehouse restoration time by 24 times compared with the previous version by restructuring workflow using PostgreSQL
+* Reduced TeraByte-level ETL data warehouse restoration time by 24 times compared with the previous version by restructuring workflow using PostgreSQL

 * Increased global ETL loading speed by 16% by rewrite batch loading API using Python

-*	Created user connectivity Network Graph for member in social network for user influence Perdition and analysis using Python, Networkx and Pyvis
+*	Created a visualization of employee community for user influence Perdition and analysis using Python, Networkx and Pyvis

-* Developed the next generation ETL framework using Python, Redis, Docker and Airflow

 ### Project: Machine learning based Algorithmic trading research
 May.
 2019 – Present